vyos/vyos-documentation/docs/configuration/trafficpolicy/index.rst

 how you want matching traffic to behave.

-.. cfgcmd:: set traffic-policy limiter <policy-name> class <class-ID> bandwidth
+.. cfgcmd:: set qos policy limiter <policy-name> class <class-ID> bandwidth
    <rate>

    Use this command to configure an Ingress Policer, defining its name,